Child Custody and Unmarried Parents

 Unmarried parents that do not live together can face certain challenges when it comes to making child custody and parenting-time arrangements.
 One of the first hurdles is paternity, since unmarried fathers are not assumed to be a child’s biological parent.
-Without proof, these fathers can be stopped from getting child custody and parenting-time rights.
+This affects a father’s rights in NJ.
+Without proof or paternity, these fathers can be stopped from getting child custody and parenting-time rights.
 In turn, the mothers may not be able to seek child support.

 Other issues for these partners include establishing parental rights at doctor’s offices and schools, paying taxes, health insurance, and applying for government benefits.

 If this was not done at the hospital when the child was born, both parents can complete a voluntary acknowledgment of paternity.
 This document will establish legal paternity.
 In situations where the mother disputes the paternity, the father may contact Child Support Enforcement or initiate a claim in family court in the county in which the child resides.
 After this is resolved, the unmarried biological father will be entitled to the same visitation and child custody rights as a biological father that is legally married.